davidguttman/vibehive/docs/tutorials/02-mongodb-integration.md

 // 6.
 Functions (None)
 ```
-This module loads environment variables, validates that the required ones are present, and exports them in an object.
+This module now conditionally loads `dotenv`.
+It reads environment variables but only performs the strict validation (checking if required variables are present) when `NODE_ENV` is *not* set to `'test'`.
+This prevents tests from failing just because a developer `.env` file isn't present or complete.

 ## Step 4: Create Database Connection Module (`lib/mongo.js`)